muratk3n/thirdwave/en/tweets/2019/week40.md

 ---

-Arteries represent joy, having fun (per Iris Hay).
+Arteries represent joy, having fun (per Louise Hay).
 Bernie's not having fun.
 Being challenger was more fun - now a lot of ppl are fighting him, even from the left.